SongminYu/render/docs/todos/actions.md

     - [ ] dwelling number
   - [ ] renovation actions, incl. renovation rate calculation
   - [ ] heating system actions, incl. heating system size
+- [ ] presentation of Reference scenario in the Modultreffen (18.06)?
+Also via the "scenario generator" (this means we give RWTH-IT the results.)
+- [ ] do we want to publish the slides of the workshop on the website?

 ## Done